Vision-CAIR/GRaWD/ZSL/README.md

 ```

 Here we provide the potential best hyper-parameters that can reproduce our reported results.
 You can refer to the logs under main folder for the training details.
 For each trial, the final performance may vary a little bit.
 Following standard setting, we report the best performance after k-trials.

+We're still cleaning the code and will provide the hyperparameter search scripts to investigate more on GRaWD.